msgpo/PyTRS/README.md

   * `demo_youbot_moving.m`: moves the robot around
   * `demo_youbot_arm.m`: moves the robot's arm

-The following scripts also show some tricks about plotting data in MATLAB; they are not linked to the previous scripts:
+The following scripts also show some tricks about plotting data; they are not linked to the previous scripts:

   * `demo_plot_matrix.py`: plots a matrix (such as a map)
   * `demo_plot_multiple.py`: deals with multiple windows